RediSearch/redisearch-getting-started/docs/004-query-data.md

    4) "1997"
 ```

-When you *delete* the hash, the index is also updated, and the same happens the the key is expired (TTL-Time To Live).
+When you *delete* the hash, the index is also updated, and the same happens when the key expires (TTL-Time To Live).

-For example put a 20 sedonds expiration time to the James Bond movie:
+For example, set the James Bond movie to expire in 20 seconds time:

 ```
 > EXPIRE "movie:11033" 20

 ```

-You can run the following query, and you will see after 20 seconds the document is not here and the search query will not return any result, showing that the index has been upddated.
+You can run the following query, and you will that the document expires after 20 seconds and the search query will not return any results, showing that the index has been updated.

 ```
 > FT.SEARCH idx:movie "007" RETURN 2 title release_year